Bylawpedia

 Appeals

-Either the prosecutor or defendant may appeal the outcome of a trial for a municipal ticket information in the Provincial Court.
-Both the verdict (the finding that the defendant was guilty or not guilty) and the sentence (the fine amount) can be appealed.
+Either the prosecutor or the defendant may appeal a Provincial Court decision respecting a municipal ticket information.
+Both the conviction and the fine imposed may be appealed.
 These appeals are filed and dealt with in the Supreme Court of British Columbia (Offence Act, 1996, s.
 102; Office of the Chief Judge, Provincial Court of British Columbia, n.d.).

 When making an appeal to the Supreme Court of British Columbia, there are time limits prescribed by provincial legislation and the court rules.
 The applicable time limit for filing an appeal of the outcome for a municipal ticket information is found in the Criminal Rules of the Supreme Court of British Columbia and it requires that the appeal be submitted within 30 days of the Provincial Court reaching its decision (SI/97-140, ss.
 6(2)-6(3); Offence Act, 1996, s.
 104).